adityajbir/Parallel_Computing_Project_2024/Report.md

 // Finalize MPI
 MPI_Finalize()

-// BitonicSort function: Sorts a sequence using bitonic sorting network function BitonicSort(data, N_local):
+// bitonicSort function: Sorts a sequence using bitonic sorting network function bitonicSort(data, N_local):
     for k in 2 to N_local step *= 2:
         for j = k/2 down to 1:
             for i in 0 to N_local - 1: